Skip to main content

 Manual VoiceOver Setup

-If @guidepup/setup cannot be used for your MacOS workflow, these guides instruct how to setup your MacOS environment manually for VoiceOver automation.
+If @guidepup/setup cannot be used for your MacOS workflow, these guides instruct how to set up your MacOS environment manually for VoiceOver automation.

 Local Setup